COMPANION TO CANTO XLII

 - Don Ferdinandus … Magnus – Lord Ferdinand the Second Grand Duke.”

-- logo – the image Pound introduces here represents the coat of arms of the Chigi family, who had been bankers in Siena since the 15th century.
+- logo – the image Pound introduces here is a hand drawn reproduction of the coat of arms of the Chigi family, who had been bankers in Siena since the 15th century.
 Agostino Chigi was among the first magistrates of the Monte.
 By 1933, when Count Guido Chigi Saracini decided to start his Accademia Musicale Chigiana, the Monte sponsored it.
 Olga Rudge became the first secretary of the Accademia, which prompted Pound’s interest in Siena and its history.

 When canto 42 was first published in The Criterion, the logo was very tentatively drawn, with just two levels and four “loca montis.”
 It corresponded neither with the Monte’s coat of arms which shows three, nor with that of the Chigi family, with six.
 The situation was remedied in the Faber edition of the Fifth Decad, where the logo took the now existing form.
 See XLII in The Criterion.